Florida school massacre suspect on authorities' radar in 2016 - media

 "We will get to the bottom of what happened," Pence said, adding the administration would take "a renewed look at giving law enforcement and local authorities the tools they need to deal with individuals struggling with dangerous mental illness."

-(Additional reporting by Bernie Woodall in Parkland, Brendan O'Brien in Milwaukee, Jeff Mason in West Palm Beach, and Lesley Wroughton in Washington; Writing by Alex Dobuzinskis and Jon Herskovitz; Editing by Bill Trott and Daniel Wallis)
+(Additional reporting by Bernie Woodall in Parkland, Brendan O'Brien in Milwaukee, Jeff Mason in West Palm Beach, Rich McKay in Atlanta and Lesley Wroughton in Washington; Writing by Alex Dobuzinskis and Jon Herskovitz; Editing by Bill Trott, Daniel Wallis and Keith Weir)